Manage user profile photos

 Set publicHost, publicPort, and publicScheme in config/development.yaml to match how clients reach your API server.

-For production, configure object storage (S3, GCP, or R2) for storageId: 'public'.
+For production, configure object storage (S3, Google Cloud Storage, or R2) for storageId: 'public'.
 See Uploading files.
 Profile images require publicly accessible URLs because clients load them directly over HTTP.

 Use server-side APIs for custom logic